Corporate Governance

 Strategic Plan

-In January, the Group strategies were reviewed and the changes were approved in February.
+In January, the Bank and Group strategies were reviewed with the relevant changes approved in February.
 Groups reviewed their work progress for the first six months of the fiscal year (August-January) and a report was submitted to the Board.

-The Bank uses zero based budgeting in determining the necessary financial resources for the coming year, based on the work plans submitted by the Groups.
-In June 2019, the Board approved the annual work plan and budget for the period 1 August 2019 to 31 July 2020.
+From April, extensive discussions were held on the new Annual Work Plan.
+In resourcing the Plan, the Bank uses zero-based budgeting in determining the necessary financial resources for the coming year, based on the work plans submitted by the Groups.

 Risk Management

-The Bank participated in the National Tsunami Drill with other corporates to raise staff familiarity with the evacuation processes and will continue to conduct such training and drills to enhance disaster preparedness and planning.
-The Risk Management and Communications Group forms the second line of defence in the management of risks in the Bank and its Middle Office is responsible for managing risks relating to the Bank’s foreign reserves management operations.
-Compliance and performance reports are prepared by the Middle Office and discussed at the Investment Committee meetings held monthly.
+The Risk Management and Communications Group forms the second line of defence in the management of risks in the Bank.
+In terms of foreign reserves managements, the Middle Office is within the Risk Management Groups independent of the front office and back office and is responsible for monitoring and reporting on risks relating to the Bank’s reserves management operations.
+Compliance and performance reports are prepared by the Middle Office, discussed at the Investment Committee meetings held monthly and reported to the Board.

-The audit function as a third line of defence under the Bank’s risk management function continued to provide independent assessments to ensure the effective oversight of risks in the Bank.
-The internal audit function is outsourced to KPMG Fiji while external audit is undertaken by PricewaterhouseCoopers Fiji.
-Areas for improvement identified by internal and external audits are addressed as appropriate.
-The Board, the Board Audit and Risk Committee, the Board Governance Committee and the Risk and Business Continuity Management Committee also contribute to the review and strengthening of the Bank’s risk management function.
+Areas for improvement identified by internal and external audits are addressed as appropriate and form part of the RMCG monitoring and reporting to the BARC.
+The Board, the BARC, the BGC and the Risk and Business Continuity Management Committee also contribute to the review and strengthening of the Bank’s risk management function.

 Corporate Governance Policy